Hybrid Querying Over Relational Databases and Large Language Models: Answering Beyond-Database Questions

-\section{HQDL}

-In this section, we discuss our proposed Hybrid Query Database LLM (HQDL), a preliminary solution for solving beyond-database questions with hybrid queries.
+In this section, we discuss two different approaches to answer beyond-database questions in SWAN.
+One is based on schema expansion and the other is based on SQL user defined functions.
+At the end of this section, we discuss the promising optimization opportunities of these solutions and outline potential directions for future research.

+\subsection{HQDL}

+First, we introduce Hybrid Query Database and LLM (HQDL), a preliminary solution for solving beyond-database questions based on schema expansion.
+Given a beyond-database $NL$ question, one can expand the database schema by including new columns or new tables such that $NL$ question becomes answerable based on the new schema.
+Then, LLMs can be used to fill in all the missing data entries after schema expansion.
+Based on the newly updated schema, one can write a regular SQL query to answer question $NL$ directly.

-\subsection{Data Generation}
+\subsubsection{Data Generation}

 For each database, SWAN provides a list of missing columns and tables that need to be generated by LLMs.
-In addition, SWAN specifies the keys consisting of the minimal number of attributes that represent the primary-key/foreign-key (PK-FK) relationships between the existing tables in the relational database and the tables generated by LLMs.
+SWAN has also provided the keys consisting of the minimal number of attributes that represent the primary-key/foreign-key (PK-FK) relationships between the existing tables in the relational database and the tables generated by LLMs.
 This ensures that the necessary keys can be used as input for the LLMs, enabling them to accurately generate the missing data entries.
-A zero-shot prompt for generating the missing data values for the Superhero database is provided below:
+We would also like to note that these information can be helpful, though its use is optional.
+In HQDL, we choose to directly use these metadata information.
+An example of a zero-shot prompt used to generate missing data values in the Super Hero database is provided below.
+This prompt instructs LLMs to infer and fill in missing data entries by supplying guidance, column names, and example values for certain columns (e.g., publishers and colors).

 \lstinputlisting[language=SQL]{templates/superhero0shot.m}